 But we can say it about most market researchers.
-We’ll get back to you with the statistically robust sample later.
+We’ll get back to you with the statistically robust sample later of course.

 We don’t mean to beat up too much on market researchers, (though it’s fun).
-When they get it right, they fulfil a very important purpose for the business.
-Their insights can generate activities worth millions of dollars or stop ideas doomed to failure ever getting off the ground.
-But if only they could work harder on really talking like consumers, they’d have so much more impact on the marketing teams they work with.
+When they get it right, they play an important role for the business.
+Great insights can lead to millions of dollars in sales, or stop ideas doomed to fail ever getting off the ground.
+But if only market researchers could work harder on talking like consumers, they’d have much more impact on the marketing teams they work with.

 We just wish they were better at marketing their skills to their own target audience.

 Read our market research guides to learn more.
 Or get in touch if you need advice on getting the most out of market researchers.

 Frustrated Man : Photo by Usman Yousaf on Unsplash

 Man – Tears : Photo by Tom Pumford on Unsplash

 Glasses : Photo by Josh Calabrese on Unsplash

 Woman peeking out from bush : Photo by Sharon McCutcheon on Unsplash

 Yoga : Photo by Dane Wetton on Unsplash